 Now fuck off and stop micromanaging me and treating me like a child!

-(Btw the featured image is not my hand, it is from Wikipedia, but it is what RA often looks like.
-Being a nurse in my previous life, I was smart enough to strap my fingers in the early disease process to keep the joints straight, and to stop pretending it wasn’t happening and keep working with sore, inflamed joints.
-Otherwise my hands WOULD look like this.)
+(Btw the featured image on this post is not my hand, it is from Wikipedia, but it is what RA often looks like.
+Being a nurse in my previous life, I was smart enough to strap my fingers in the early disease process to keep the joints straight, and to stop pretending it wasn’t happening and keep working – as many expected me to do – with sore, inflamed joints.
+Otherwise my hands WOULD look like this.
+It did mean copping accusations of ‘malingering’ and ‘laziness’ at the time from supposed loved ones, but them’s the breaks.
+At least my fingers are straight.)